 Yes, I know ‘tis the season to be jolly and joyous fa la la. ♫ ♫ To spread the news about peace and to keep love alive fa la la. ♫ ♫

 For years I was the gift wrapper, package shipper, tree trimmer, cookie baker, dinner maker, holiday ho ho ho.
 My house was the place to be for the party sequence; the family party, the co-worker party, the kid party.
 I kept every holiday greeting card anyone ever sent to me, unless you really pissed me off or used holiday greetings to solicit customers like lawyers and insurance salesmen do.
-I used Christmas cards to decorate table tops and doorways all around the house, and after several years, placing all cards with angles together, all cards with snowmen together, all of the Santas, or wildlife or carolers or tannenbaums or doves or nativity scenes or…you get the picture.
+I used Christmas cards to decorate table tops and doorways all around the house, and after several years, placing all cards with angels together, all cards with snowmen together, all of the Santas, or wildlife or carolers or tannenbaums or doves or nativity scenes or…you get the picture.

 Yeah, it used get really festive at our house in December.